 It also stops the blame game and offers true accountability because if work is not completed it is very clear who is responsible and who is letting others down.

-Checkify works along with the same principles of knowing who is responsible, track accountability while knowing who is part of that chain of the workflow.
+Checkify works along with the same principles of knowing who is responsible, tracking accountability while knowing who is part of that chain of the workflow.
 Keeping everyone informed at each step along the way.

 Allowing you to assign each task to the best person to do that task along with an audit trail to identify where things have gone wrong.